Azure/adx-automation-client/docs/onboard.md

 type: Opaque
 ```

-The kubernetes secret's name value, should be exactly the same as the value for the `a01.product` label in the dockerfile.
-The data keys that are not rquired (for example, the `cred` data key), should have the same key as whatever the `a01.env.VAR_NAME` label has as value in the dockerfile, minus the `secret:` prefix.
+The kubernetes secret's name value, should be exactly the same as the value for the `product` label in the `metadata.yml` file.
+The data keys that are not rquired (for example, the `cred` data key), should have the same name as they have in the `metadata.yml` file.